AdaCore/ada_language_server/doc/vscode-ug.md

 ![GNAT Metrics Thresholds](media/gnatmetric-thresholds.png)

+While VS Code doesn’t natively support running a task on file save, external extensions can enable this behavior.
+This is a convenient way to keep the metrics up to date, ensuring they are recomputed each time the code is modified.

 ## Cross and Embedded Support

 This section provides some guidance to work on cross or embedded projects.
 It assumes